-- 58. Due to the layout of existing streets and buildings, on and off-street parking areas are a necessity for households in North Wootton.
+- 59. Due to the layout of existing streets and buildings, on and off-street parking areas are a necessity for households in North Wootton.
 However, they should not be unsightly or dominate views towards properties.
 Parking provision should be well designed to retain the attractiveness of the village and ensure a 'sense of place' within residential streets.
 Parking is an important consideration in the Design Guidance and Codes (2021).
-The policy approach for Policy 4 is to ensure that all development, where relevant, considers the suitable design approaches being drawn out of the Design Guidance and Codes to reduce any further impacts within the village. - 59.
+The policy approach for Policy 4 is to ensure that all development, where relevant, considers the suitable design approaches being drawn out of the Design Guidance and Codes to reduce any further impacts within the village. - 60.
 As set out in the NPPF maximum parking standards for residential and non-residential development should only be set where there is a clear and compelling justification that they are necessary for managing the local road network.
-The Local Plan SADMP (2016) Policy DM17 which are likely to be carried forward into the replacement Local Plan.
-These are the same minimum standards as set out in Policy 4.
+The Local Plan SADMP (2016) Policy DM17 and emerging plan LP14 sets out the same minimum standards as set out in Policy 4.
 Both policies also set out how garages under 7m x 3m (internal dimensions) will not be counted.
-This policy also supports the emerging replacement Local Plan, which similarly provides Borough-wide standards for parking provision in new development. - 60.
+This policy also supports the emerging Local Plan Review Policy LP14 which goes further to provide detail on each dwelling needing to provide a minimum of one secure and covered cycle space per dwelling and supports the provision of a minimum of one secure electric vehicle charging point wherever possible on site. - 61.
 Whilst some clauses are similar to strategic policies set out in the Local Plan, policy 4 goes further than these to provide necessary design details appropriate to North Wootton and the Design Guidance and Codes Document (2022).